Research Center Future Energy Materials and Systems

 Further Members:

-- Prof. Dr. Silvana Botti, Ruhr-Universität Bochum
+- Prof. Dr. Silvana Botti, Ruhr University Bochum

 - Prof. Dr. Miguel A. L. Marques, Ruhr University Bochum